 While the college can increase enrollment in online sections through effective marketing, the enrollment in face-to-face sections is expected to be very low.
-This decline in enrollment is the result of several factors including the effect of the pandemic that shifted the face-to-face students to online courses.
-To address this issue, the face-to-face sections are linked to the online sections and are taught by full-time faculty.
+This enrollment drop is the result of several factors including the effect of the pandemic that shifted the face-to-face students to online courses.
+To address this issue, the face-to-face sections are linked to the online sections and are taught by the full-time faculty.
 The lectures in the face-to-face sections are recorded and made available to the online students.

 The job market for IT graduates is expected to be strong for the next five years.
-This should create both challenges and opportunities for the program as many high school graduates might enter the job market without seeking a college degree.
+This should create both challenges and opportunities for the program, as many high school graduates might enter the job market without seeking a college degree.
 And at the same time, some high school graduates might decide to advance their education by seeking an IT degree to secure higher-paying jobs.

-The college has a 2+2 agreement with several universities.
-Graduates of the program can transfer all 60 credit hours to bachelor's degree programs at these universities.
-All IT graduates in the past five years remained in the state and six of the nine graduates secured IT jobs in local organizations.
+The College has a 2+2 agreement with several universities.
+Graduates of the program can transfer all 30 credit hours to an AAS degree and then to a bachelor's degree programs at these universities.

+All IT graduates in the past five years remained in the state.
+More than seventy percent of these graduates secured jobs in local organizations.

 The division has nine highly qualified faculty members.
+Six of these faculty members teach IT related courses.
 Eight of the faculty members live in Eastern's district and one online faculty member is a senior database administrator at Purdue University.

-The enrollment in the IT program depends on the resources assigned to promote the program.
+The enrollment in the IT program depends on the resources assigned to effectively market the program